Government’s sluggish work on redress perpetuated harm to blood victims – report

 The repeated use of this mantra by ministers and officials over the next 20 years, including about people infected by other diseases, was “wrong” and “amounted to blindness”, according to Sir Brian.

+Clive Smith, chair of The Haemophilia Society, said Lord Clarke was “patronising in the extreme” and “had clearly never met anyone with haemophilia”.

+“Sadly, he continues in that disposition and I think he owes the community an apology, not just for his time as health secretary but for the manner and the lack of humanity and compassion that he showed when he gave evidence to this inquiry,” he said.

-Successive governments also came under fire in the report for their refusal to hold a public inquiry due to “inherent defensiveness”, a reluctance to listen to the stories of ordinary people, and a fear of having to compensate victims.
+Successive governments also came under fire in the report for their refusal to hold a public inquiry due to “inherent defensiveness”, a reluctance to listen to the stories of ordinary people, and a fear of the expense.

 Theresa May finally announced an inquiry in 2017, with the first official hearing held in April 2019.